OliverCrosby/Comfyui-Minimap/readme.md

 # Comfyui Minimap

-A minimap of your workflow that you can use to navigate.
+A minimap of your Comfyui workflow that you can use to navigate.

+## Position and Size
-Resize or move by holding ctrl/command then click and drag. change the opacity by holding ctrl/command and scrolling.
+- Resize or move by holding ctrl/command then click and drag.
+- Change the opacity by holding ctrl/command and scrolling.

+## Install
+Install using Comfyui manager, or put it in a folder in custom_nodes.

 ![screenshot of the minimap](screenshot.png)